wpl-agency/events-tracker-for-elementor/readme.txt

 === Events Tracker for Elementor ===
 Contributors: wplagency, mihdan, donatory
+Donate link: https://www.kobzarev.com/donate/
-Tags: elementor, seo, links, vlontakte, metrika, gtag, analytics, tracker, events Donate link: https://www.kobzarev.com/donate/
-Requires at least: 5.0
+Tags: elementor, seo, links, vlontakte, metrika, gtag, analytics, tracker, events Requires at least: 5.0
 Tested up to: 5.3
+Stable tag: 1.1
 Requires PHP: 5.6.20
-Stable tag: 1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Track Click or Submit events and conversions for any Elementor widget with Google Analytics, Facebook, Yandex Metrika, Vkontakte.

 == Description ==

 Simple but extremely useful Elementor addon that allows you to track events and conversions on your website, that made with our favorite page builder.
-All you need is turn necessary toggle(s) on and you're in business :-)
+All you need is turn necessary toggle(s) on and you're in business 😎

-For now, you can track:
+### ✅ For now, you can track ###
-* Button widget click;
+- Button widget click
-* Image widget click;
+- Image widget click
-* Heading widget click;
+- Heading widget click
-* Form widget submit;
+- Form widget submit

-* others are upcoming…
+#### ⏳ Coming soon ####
+- Slider widget
+- Call To Action widget
+- Pricing Table widget
+- Flipbox widget
+- Media Carousel widget

-### Supports all popular analytics and advertisement systems
+### 📈 Supports all popular analytics and advertisement systems

 **Google Analytics** — supports old Analytics.js code and current Gtag.js You can create targets for any available Elementor widget events and track conversions.

 **Google Ads (Adwords)** — supports advertisement conversion tracking via gtag.js

-**Google Tag Manager** — allows you to add CSS IDs for elements that do not have a special field for this.
+**Google Tag Manager** (⏳ soon) — allows you to add CSS IDs for elements that do not have a special field for this.
 For example: Heading, Image etc. On the next step, you can create GTM Trigger and use this IDs to track events.

 **Facebook** — you can select built in Facebook event types to spot which action match to which event: Lead, Contact, Purchase, etc. or even Custom events.
 Then you can create Facebook conversions and audiences and setup the more targeted ads.